-Price of engineered hardwood flooring ranges from $3 to $5 per square foot.
+The price of engineered hardwood flooring ranges from $3 to $5 per square foot.

 Reclaimed Wood Flooring

 If you can find a local source, this stuff takes the cake!
 You’re recycling wood that was already in use, so there’s no deforestation involved.
-It’s natural and adds a rustic charm to any home its installed in.
+It’s natural and adds a rustic charm to any home it’s installed in.

 Reclaimed wood is likely to need some cleaning, planning, and fresh paint, which can all be done outdoors for safety reasons.
 Once installed, it can be sealed with oil as a non-toxic and durable option.

 The tricky part about reclaimed wood flooring is installation or “re-assembly.”
 It can be difficult to get boards to line up evenly.
 The final result is largely affected by how carefully the wood was disassembled from its original location prior to prep and installation in the new home.

 Currently, the average cost of reclaimed wood flooring in the United States for 2018 is $10.43 per square foot, before labor.

 This is similar to reclaimed wood but typically comes from the bottom of rivers or lakes as opposed to a previous building.
 It is often wood that was lost from distribution efforts centuries ago when timber was most commonly transported along waterways.